linliu03/incubator-iotdb/README.md

 ## Installation

-IoTDB provides you three installation methods, you can refer to the following suggestions, choose one of them:
+IoTDB provides three installation methods, you can refer to the following suggestions, choose one of them:

 * Installation from source code.
 If you need to modify the code yourself, you can use this method.
 * Installation from binary files.
 Download the binary files from the official website.
 This is the recommended method, in which you will get a binary released package which is out-of-the-box.(Comming Soon...)